tmuxinator/tmuxinator/README.md

 The layout setting gets handed down to tmux directly, so you can choose from one of [the five standard layouts](http://manpages.ubuntu.com/manpages/precise/en/man1/tmux.1.html#contenttoc6) or [specify your own](http://stackoverflow.com/a/9976282/183537).

 ## Starting a project

 ``` bash
 $ start_[project_name]
 ```

 ## Shorthand

 You can also use this shorthand alias for tmuxinator

 ``` bash
 $ mux [command/project_name]
 ```

 This will fire up tmux with all the tabs you configured.

 ## Other Commands

+Copy an existing project. aliased to `c` and `cp`
 ``` bash
 $ tmuxinator copy existing_project new_project
 ```

-Copy an existing project. aliased to `c` and `cp`
+List all the projects you have configured. aliased to `l`
 ``` bash
 $ tmuxinator list
 ```

-List all the projects you have configured. aliased to `l`
+Remove a project. aliased to `rm`
 ``` bash
 $ tmuxinator delete project_name
 ```

-Remove a project. aliased to `rm`
+Remove all tmuxinator configs, aliases and scripts. aliased to `i`
 ``` bash
 $ tmuxinator implode
 ```

-Remove all tmuxinator configs, aliases and scripts. aliased to `i`
+Examines your environment and identifies problems with your configuration
 ``` bash
 $ tmuxinator doctor
 ```

-Examines your environment and identifies problems with your configuration
+Shows tmuxinator's version. aliased to `v`
 ``` bash
 $ tmuxinator version
 ```

-shows tmuxinator's version. aliased to `v`
+Shows tmuxinator's help. aliased to `h`
 ``` bash
 $ tmuxinator help
 ```
-shows tmuxinator's help. aliased to `h`

 ## Questions?
 Comments?
 Feature Request?